-Use the NREMT online recertification process - login to your NREMT account, click on 'My Certification,' affiliate with your Agency (employer), document your continuing education, pay the recertification application fee and submit your records to your Training Officer/Medical Director to verify prior to March 31.
+Use the NREMT online recertification process - log in to your NREMT account, click on 'My Certification,' affiliate with your Agency (employer), document your continuing education, pay the recertification application fee and submit your records to your Training Officer/Medical Director to verify prior to your expiration date.

 2) Recertification by Examination -

-Between October 1 and March 15 - complete a 'Recertification by Examination' application, obtain your Authorization to Test (ATT) the next business day and take the current National EMS Certification exam at your provider level.
+During the last six (6) months of your recertification cycle - complete a 'Recertification by Examination' application, obtain your Authorization to Test (ATT) letter the next business day and take the current National EMS Certification exam at your provider level.

-Upon successful completion of the examination you will receive an abbreviated Recertification Form from the NREMT.
-Return the completed form (with required signatures) to the NREMT by March 31.
+Upon successful completion of the examination, you will be able to print an abbreviated Recertification Form from the NREMT website.
+Return the completed form (with required signatures) to the NREMT prior to your expiration date.

-*Individuals requiring a National EMS Certification card to work should submit their application for processing prior to February 15, to assure processing prior to March 31.
+*Individuals requiring a National EMS Certification card to work should submit their application for processing at least two (2) months prior to their expiration date.

-*Some employers and states may have special requirements in addition to those of the National Registry.
-Please contact your employer or state for more information.
+*Some employers and states may have special requirements in addition to those of the NREMT.
+Please contact your employer or State EMS Office for more information.